EnBr55/sand/README.md

 Just `git clone` this repository and then `cd` into the directory before running `make`.
 The program can be launched from `./build/game`.

 **Note**: based on your hardware, there are some variables you might want to change.
 In the `renderer.h` file, the constant `WIDTH` defines the number of horizontal cells in the simulation, so there will be `WIDTH^2` total cells rendered each frame.
-In `game.c`, the `BRUSH_SIZE` constant defines a square region of this size in which cells will be filled while around the cursor while the left mouse button is down.
+In `game.c`, the `BRUSH_SIZE` constant defines a square region of this size in which cells will be filled around the cursor while the left mouse button is down.

 ## Defining your own program using the rendering library